thoera/nba_all_stars/README.md

 The darker the blue is, the stronger the positive correlation between two variables is.
 For instance there is a strong positive correlation between the number of turnovers and the number of assists per game.

 On the other hand, a strong negative correlation is represented by a light tile.
-For example we can see a strong negative correlation between the number of offensive rebounds and the free throw percentage (some great examples are Shaq, Big Ben or DeAndre Jordan).
+For example we can see a strong negative correlation between the number of offensive rebounds and the free throw percentage (some great examples of that are Shaq, Big Ben or DeAndre Jordan).

 ### Let's cluster these guys!

 We can also focus a bit on the players themselves and try a clustering method.
 When the number of observations (i.e. the number of players in that particular case) is quite small I like to begin with a hierarchical cluster analysis which is a relatively simple method to understand and still gives pretty good results in general.

-The number of observations is small enough to compute the clustering instantaneously but big enough to make the dendrogram difficult to read ([here](/plots/hca.pdf) is the pdf version so you can zoom in to see the labels).
+The number of observations is small enough to compute the clustering instantaneously but big enough to make the dendrogram difficult to read so I don't show it (but [here](/plots/hca.pdf) is the pdf version where you can zoom in to see the labels).
 The clustering was done with all the numeric variables (scaled) with the exception of the number of selections and the number of games played.

 First things first let's look quickly at the number of players in each cluster: